Regional Data Exchange System

-RDES (the Regional Data Exchange System on food and agricultural statistics in Asia and Pacific countries) is a unitary statistical information system which includes a database on food and agricultural statistics and the web portal of APCAS (Asia and Pacific Commission on Agricultural Statistics) countries under the FAO/Japan cooperative regional project (GCP/RAS/184/JPN).
-RDES had operated from March 2003 to 2011.
-The concept of RDES is succeeded to the CountrySTAT project, FAOSTAT.
+The Regional Data Exchange System (RDES) was developed under the FAO/Japan project (GCP/RAS/184/JPN) as a web-based platform for the exchange and dissemination of food and agricultural statistics among APCAS (Asia and Pacific Commission on Agricultural Statistics) member countries.

+It included a web-based platform and database components, supporting data sharing, standardization, and access from March 2003.

+The system aimed to strengthen national capacity in statistical analysis and to support agricultural policy and planning.
+It was later enhanced through integration with CountrySTAT technology.

 Database

-RDES was designed to contribute to member nations' capacity building and policy analysis through the development of the food and agricultural statistical framework in APCAS countries.
+RDES was designed to contribute to member nations' capacity building and policy analysis through the development of the food and agricultural statistical framework in APCAS (Asia and Pacific Commission on Agricultural Statistics) countries.
 It is especially expected to role-play the database on food and agricultural statistics for users, such as policy-makers, decision-makers, researchers, etc.

 Time scale

 The calendar year is recommended as time scale of the RDES, due to the difference of the crop year in each country.